Linuxfabrik/monitoring-plugins/check-plugins/docker-container/README.md

                         --full-name).
 Case-sensitive by default; use `(?i)`
                         for case-insensitive matching.
 Can be specified
                         multiple times.
-If both `--match` and `--ignore` are given, a container must match `--match` AND not match `--ignore` to be checked (include first, exclude second).
+If both `--match` and `--ignore` are given, an item must match `--match` AND not match `--ignore` to be reported (include first, exclude second).
 Example: `--match="^traefik$"` to pin a
                         service to one specific container.
 Example:
                         `--match="(?i)^web"` (case-insensitive) to check every